AlexWaygood/typeshed-stats/examples/example.md

 Stubtest is skipped in CI for this package.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *entirely excluded*

-All files are excluded from the stricter pyright settings in CI.
+All files are excluded from the pyright check in CI.

 ### Statistics on the annotations in typeshed's stubs for `cryptography`